 The Foundation’s wish list now turns to restoring the Schindler Terrace, Residence A, and the Hollyhock House pools and Motor Court.
-We have already initiated Historic Structures Reports (HSR) for the Schindler Terrace and the Motor Court restorations, working in conjunction with Project Restore.
-These reports are the first step towards the rehabilitation of these historic areas.
+We have already initiated a Historic Structures Report (HSR) for the Motor Court restoration, working in conjunction with Project Restore.
+This report is the first step towards the rehabilitation of this historic area.

 We have also funded the design of the renovation of the Hollyhock chauffeur’s quarters into the Hollyhock House Museum Store, and have allocated funding to operate the store and stock its inventory, in partnership with the City.